 By definition, mastermind groups only work with regularly scheduled in-person or live video virtual meetings.
 These meetings typically last 60-90 minutes and enable a member to workshop their current challenges and/or opportunities with other members offering their own related stories and experiences that may be helpful.

 Live video meetings

 From this minimum set of features, there’s also a new breed of mastermind group platforms designed to enable a creator, coach, entrepreneur, or online course instructor to offer Mastermind Groups as a benefit of membership.
-On these new platforms, additional features include:

 The most successful mastermind groups understand that people pay attention to what they pay for.
 Until very recently, it’s been difficult to charge for a subscription to a mastermind group in the same place you’d run one, whether it’s a community platform, an online course platform, or something else.